 Perceptually Fluent Features of Study Words Do Not Inflate Judgements of Learning: Evidence from Font Size, Highlights, and Sans Forgetica Font Type

 The ability for individuals to accurately monitor their learning progress is important for successfully encoding new information.
 Successful monitoring allows individuals to maximize retention by adjusting their study strategies and can inform what strategies are used in future study tasks (Nelson & Narens, 1990).
 Metamemory judgments (i.e., having individuals judge aspects of their memorial abilities) are commonly used by researchers to obtain information about the learning process.
-While researchers can use several types of judgments to assess metacognitive processes, the judgment of learning (JOL) task is commonly used.
-In a standard JOL task, participants study sets of cue-target word pairs (e.g., mouse-cheese) and are asked to estimate their likelihood of correctly retrieving the target word in the presence of a cue (e.g., mouse - ?).
+While researchers use several types of judgments to assess metacognitive processes, the judgment of learning (JOL) task is commonly used.
+In a standard JOL task, participants study sets of cue-target word pairs (e.g., mouse-cheese) and are asked to estimate the likelihood of correctly retrieving the target word in the presence of a cue (e.g., mouse - ?).
 While JOL ratings can be made using a variety of measurement scales (e.g., Likert Scales or binary “yes-no” responses; Hanczakowski, Zawadzka, Pasek, & Higham, 2013), JOLs are commonly elicited using a continuous 0 to 100 scale representing the percent likelihood of the target item being successfully recalled at test (e.g., 100% = definitely would remember; 0% = definitely would not remember).
 The use of a 100-point scale is beneficial because it allows for an easy comparison between predicted recall (via JOLs) and the proportion of items that are correctly recalled at test.

 Although JOLs can be predictive of future recall (e.g., Nelson & Dunlosky, 1991), certain situations can produce metamemory illusions in which JOLs underpredict or overpredict later recall.
 For example, relatedness cues such as the associative direction between cue-target pairs have repeatedly been shown to induce an illusion of competence in which JOLs overpredict later recall for certain types of paired associates (Koriat & Bjork, 2005).
-Specifically, forward associates in which the cue is highly predictive of the target (e.g., lamp-shade) tend to produce JOLs that are well-calibrated with later recall.
+Specifically, forward associates, in which the cue is highly predictive of the target (e.g., lamp-shade), tend to produce JOLs that are well-calibrated with later recall.
 However, backward associates, in which the cue does not readily converge upon the target (e.g., shade-lamp), display a marked overconfidence effect such that JOLs greatly overestimate subsequent memory.
 Castel, McCabe, and Roediger (2007) have reported an illusion of competence pattern on identical pairs and, more recently, Maxwell and Huff (in press) have extended this pattern to symmetrical associates (e.g., king-queen), in which the forward and backward relations between pairs are matched.
 Like Koriat and Bjork (2005), Maxwell and Huff (in press) found that JOL ratings were generally well-calibrated for forward pairs, but produced an illusion of competence pattern for backward, symmetrical, and unrelated word pairs.
 Additionally, the illusion of competence was robust and persisted across a variety of experimental manipulations designed to improve the correspondence between JOLs and recall, such as JOL timing (e.g., concurrent, immediate, or delayed JOLs) and pacing (e.g., self-paced vs experimenter paced).
-Thus, JOLs can accurately predict later recall, but only when cues are associated with the target in the forward direction.
+Thus, JOLs can accurately predict later recall, particularly when cues are associated with the target in the forward direction.